flash62au/WiTcontroller/README.md

   - Disconnect / Reconnect
   - limited dealing with unexpected disconnects.
 It will throw you back to the WiThtottle Server selection screen.
   - Put ESP32 in deep sleep and restart it
+  - Boundary between short and long DCC addresses can be configured in config_buttons.h

 **ToDo:**